-The updated 2021 Honda Odyssey arrives this month, ready to give the redesigned Kia Carnival some fresh competition.
+The updated 2021 Honda Odyssey is here to give the redesigned Kia Carnival some fresh competition.

-The base price has increased by $5110, but Honda has given its minivan a fresh new look and some new features, including more active safety technology.
+The base price has increased, but Honda has given its minivan a fresh new look and some new features, including more active safety technology.

 Gone, however, is the option of eight seats, with all Odyssey models now featuring standard second-row captain’s chairs that each include ISOFIX anchor points for child seats.